viktorVarkulja/Replication-Higgs-Boson-to-4lepton/README.md

 - `level_2/` – Instructions for Level 2
 - `level_3/` – Instructions for Level 3
 - `level_4/` – Instructions for Level 4
 - `cloud/` – Contextualization and helper scripts for CernVM + GCP
-- `result_plots/` – Small ROOT outputs, plots, reports

 ---